 In 2002, friend Marilyn Hughes entered the picture.
 Marilyn knew HTML and built an eight page website.
 Once the site launched , Forever Redwood was suddenly in the nationwide furniture business.
 Because they insisted on making things by hand to the highest quality standards, many requests poured in asking for custom pieces and new designs.

 These customer requests defined the bulk of our product offerings over the years and today the business has expanded to include 580 acres, a nursery of young Redwood trees and the growing patio furniture line.
 Some of our best workers hailed from Mexico, and in 2004 we opened a second workshop in Ensenada, Mexico (an hour south of San Diego, CA).
-Our base of operations is still Sonoma County, California, where we continue to manage our forestland, mill and dry the carefully harvested lumber.
+Our base of operations is still Sonoma County, California, where we continue to manage our forestland, build some of our furniture and mill and dry the carefully harvested lumber.
 We have shipped Forever Redwood to all five continents and want to thank all our wonderful customers for making it happen.

 Please see our video on the top right for more information about our forestry and wood working operations.